nujovich/hermes-telemetry/README.md

 **Enforcement gaps:**

-- **No true mid-call abort.** `pre_llm_call` / `pre_api_request` cannot cancel an in-flight model call.
-The response that's already generating will complete and be billed.
+- **No true mid-call abort.** `pre_llm_call` / `pre_api_request` cannot cancel an
+  in-flight model call.
+The response already generating will complete and be billed.
   The tool-gate (`pre_tool_call`) stops *subsequent* work at the next tool boundary.
 - **Runaway text-only sessions.** A session that generates text without calling any tools never hits the tool-gate.
-If this becomes a problem, a pre-flight check in `on_session_start` for cron jobs could abort before the first LLM call.
+Budget hard limits won't trigger until the next tool call — which may never come.
+- **Estimated-price models bypass hard limits.** Models with no fixed pricing on OpenRouter (e.g. `auto` routing, experimental models) are flagged `_estimated_price: true` and recorded as `$0.00`.
+If >0% of calls use these models, hard budget verdicts degrade to soft under `on_estimated.mode: warn_only` (the default).
+Set `mode: enforce` to override this if you accept the risk.

 **Subagent attribution:**

 - Child agents (`delegate_task`) run as their own sessions.
+Their tokens are captured independently and included in **global** totals — but only if the child agent also has the plugin loaded.
+If the child runs without it, those tokens are silently undercounted.
-Their tokens are captured independently and included in **global** totals.
-But there is no parent→child link in any hook — so `per_cron_job` budgets **exclude** subagent cost.
-Use the `global` budget for a cap that captures delegated work.
+- There is no parent→child link in any hook, so `per_cron_job` budgets **exclude** subagent cost.
+Use the `global` budget scope to cap total spend including delegated work.

-**Pricing refresh only for Openroute models:**

-- `pricing.yaml` is updated with Openrouter models via Openrouter API, preserving those entered manually by the user.
+**Pricing coverage:**

+- Automatic price refresh via the OpenRouter API covers OpenRouter-routed models only.
+Models accessed directly through Anthropic, OpenAI, or other providers must still be added manually to `pricing.yaml`.
+Unknown models fall back to `$0.00` with a one-time warning in `telemetry.log`.

+**Dashboard:**

+- The web dashboard (`serve.py`) is read-only — it visualizes data but cannot modify budgets or trigger pricing refreshes.
+Use `/budget set` or the CLI for those operations.
+- `serve.py` has no authentication.
+Do not expose it on a public or shared network interface without adding your own auth layer.

 **DB retention:**

 - `telemetry.db` grows without bound.
 No automatic purge of old rows.
-For >100K rows, consider manual cleanup or a retention policy (not yet implemented).
+For high-frequency cron jobs with >100K rows, consider periodic manual cleanup (not yet automated).

 **Gateway restart required:**

-- Enabling the plugin takes effect only after gateway restart.
-Cron runs that started before the restart won't have telemetry.
+- Enabling or updating the plugin takes effect only after a gateway restart.
+Cron runs that started before the restart won't have telemetry data.
 ---

 ## Troubleshooting